nihatcanco/issue-tracker-dev-tools/README.md

-# Commit Message Generator Chrome Extension
+# Commit Message Generator Chrome Extension (BETA)

 A Google Chrome extension to generate automated commit messages with a predefined format.
 Currently, it only supports Atlassian JIRA.